JStonham/notes/README.md

 Gatsby JavaScript Framework is a tool based on React that builds websites using only static files, which increases the speed the user can navigate through the resulting interface.

 Node.js provides the ability for programmers to write web servers using JavaScript.
-Node Package Manager (NPM)) is a command line interface for managing node modules.
+Node Package Manager (NPM) is a command line interface for managing node modules (a way of getting node applications such as VS Code and Atom).